tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/research-paper-lyx.md

 One of its main features is that **it separates the writing and the formatting stages**.
 The writer can focus solely on writing the content in plain text, and then use some markup tags and commands to stylize the text and define the document structure.

 This is mainly what sets $\LaTeX$ apart from WYSIWYG (an acronym for "What You See Is What You Get") editors, like Microsoft Word.
-Experienced users can **produce professional-looking documents very quickly**, but **at the expense of losing a Graphical User Interface**.
+Experienced users can produce professional-looking documents very quickly but at the expense of losing a Graphical User Interface.

 ## LyX: Where Form Meets Function